Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Experiments Validating

+\textbf{Cross-domain transfer protocol.} To quantify the microgravity-induced domain gap, we use a fixed transfer setup: models pretrained on Kinetics are fine-tuned on AVA~\cite{gu2018ava} with matched settings, then evaluated zero-shot on MicroG-4M.
+For terrestrial contrast, we test on JHMDB (Split~1)~\cite{jhuang2013joint} with the overlapping action set and standard protocol.
+This isolates domain effects (microgravity vs.\ Earth) from implementation choices; evaluation details in Sec.~\ref{sec:experiment}.

 \textbf{Evaluation Metrics for Fine-Grained HAR.} Our evaluation metrics include mAP@0.5, F1 score, recall, and AUROC, all calculated using the macro method.
 Among these, mAP@0.5 is the primary metric for measuring average detection accuracy per category and thus comprehensively evaluating the model’s action recognition performance in a microgravity environment.
+Per-class threshold sweeps provided in Appendix.

 \textbf{Evaluation Metrics for Video Caption and QA.} We adopt standard automatic evaluation metrics, including CIDEr~\cite{vedantam2015cider}, BLEU-4~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{banerjee-lavie-2005-meteor}, and BERTScore (F1)~\cite{zhang2019bertscore}, all rescaled to a 0$\sim$100 range for consistency.
 For semantic similarity, we report S-BERT~\cite{reimers-gurevych-2019-sentence} and S-VQA~\cite{10.1145/3627631.3627670} scores, both computed as cosine similarity between Sentence-BERT~\cite{reimers2019sentence} embeddings of predicted and reference texts.
 S-VQA is used specifically for answer evaluation in generative visual question answering settings, capturing semantic equivalence beyond lexical overlap.
-More details regarding the implementations can be found in the supplementary materials.
+More details of the implementations are delivered in Appendix.